plutonh/OS_Class_tasks/README.md

 ## Period

-- In 2022, the first semester of the second grade
+- In 2022, the first semester of the third grade

 ## Contents